pst-on-github/homebridge-enocean/README.md

 Thanks to [Henning Kerstan](https://github.com/henningkerstan) for the [enocean-core](https://github.com/henningkerstan/enocean-core) repo.
 That saved me to delve into the details of the EnOcean protocol, but also was a great resource for learning.

 Also thanks to [simont77](https://github.com/simont77) for the [fakegato-history](https://github.com/simont77/fakegato-history) repo, which made it pretty easy to get the fancy history graphs in the Eve app.
+And special thanks to the maintainer of the FHEM/[10_EnOcean](https://github.com/fhem/fhem-mirror/blob/master/fhem/FHEM/10_EnOcean.pm) Perl module for this comprehensive information source.
 ---